smichard/graphR/README.md

 ## Author

-* **Stephan Michard** - reach out on [Twitter](https://twitter.com/StephanMichard)
+* **Stephan Michard** - reach out on [Twitter](https://twitter.com/StephanMichard) or via [mail](mailto:graphr.feedback@gmail.com).

 ## Support

 Please file bugs and issues at the GitHub issues page.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.
+If you find the project helpful and it adds value to your work, it would be nice if you would support the project as a sponsor, to ensure the long-term existence of the project - [Buy Me a Coffee](https://www.buymeacoffee.com/graphr).